-As a parent, it is essential to consider the benefits of providing your child high quality education.
+As a parent, it is essential to consider the benefits of providing your child a high-quality education.
 Enrolling your child in a distinguished university increases the returns on their schooling and distinguishes their career.

 At the same time, choosing an institute that aligns with your child’s profile is a task of utmost importance.
 Some would even call it the make-or-break decision.